What Is a Raspberry Pi W & How Can It Be Used?

 So there’s a lot of room for all kinds of IoT projects—for ideas, check out our Arduino IoT projects.
 Try adding wireless functionality or a web interface to one of these Raspberry Pi Pico projects.

-Web Server: The Raspberry Pi Foundation’s step-by-step project guide demonstrates how to convert your Pico W into a web server for controlling digital outputs from a browser and receiving sensor data.
+Web Server: The Raspberry Pi Foundation’s step-by-step project guide demonstrates how to convert your Pico W into a web server to control digital outputs from a browser and receive sensor data.
 Garage Door Sensor: Jeff Geerling’s GitHub project sends data locally to Home Assistant to show whether his garage door is open or closed, which can be viewed on a web dashboard.

 Pico W 2 Allows You To Go Wireless.

-The Pico W microcontroller development boardlike the standard Raspberry.
-Pi Pico is ideal for controlling electronics projects and has a very low power requirement.
-But it also includes onboard Wi-Fi connectivity for use in a variety of exciting IoT projects.
-Pico W has a wide range of applications.
-Including adding wireless functionality to control an existing Pico project from a local network or the internet.
+The Pico W microcontroller development board is the standard Raspberry.
+Pi Pico is ideal for controlling electronics projects and has a shallow power requirement.
+But it also includes onboard Wi-Fi connectivity for various exciting IoT projects.
+However, pico W has a wide range of applications, including adding wireless functionality to control an existing Pico project from a local network or the internet.